kenjihiranabe/vecmath-cpp/README.md

 ## Other Features

-All code is in *.h file.
-No need to compile.
-You can just place them and include them.

-You can control whether to include the following options by editing Vm_conf.h.
+You can control whether to include the following options by editing `Vm_conf.h`.

 - String representations of the objects.
-Define VM_INCLUDE_STRING.
+Define `VM_INCLUDE_STRING`.
-- Output to <ostream>.
-Define VM_INCLUDE_IO.
+- Output to `<ostream>`.
+Define `VM_INCLUDE_IO`.
 - Whether to enclose this package in a namespace.
-Define VM_INCLUDE_NS.
+Define `VM_INCLUDE_NS`.
 Default namespace is kh_vecmath, but you can use other names.

 All supports are on by default.
 For example, you can code like;